hyperuplink/hyperuplink/docs/manual/admin/users/index.md

-An account becomes an administrator through the `PromoteAdmin` list in the board's configuration file at sign-up and **not** through this page, and there is no button here that hands out the admin role.
+An account becomes an administrator through the `PromoteAdmin` list in the board's configuration file at sign-up and **not** through this page, and there is no button here that grants the admin role.

 The page itself: [Administration → Users]({{ hrefTo "admin/users" }})